News

 Date

-Passover is a holiday that begins with oppression, slavery, and what we refer to poetically as “metzarim”, or narrow places.
-The Hebrew word for Egypt (where the Israelites escaped from) is the word Mitzrayim, which shares a similar meaning with metzarim.
-The Passover story tells how the Israelites miraculously left Mitzrayim.
+Passover is a holiday that begins with oppression, slavery, and what we refer to poetically as “narrow places.”
+The Hebrew word for Egypt, where the Israelites escaped from, is the word Mitzrayim, which translates literally to “the narrow places.”
+The Passover story tells us how the Israelites miraculously escaped Mitzrayim.
 But the story doesn’t tell us what happened after they crossed the sea…

-The Israelites weren’t in the clear after escaping Egypt.
-They had to make a journey through the desert to what they hoped would be a safer place, a promised land where they could be free.
+The Israelites weren’t totally in the clear after escaping the narrow place of Egypt.
+They had to make a journey through the desert toward what they hoped would be a safer place, a “promised land” where they could be free.
 On their way, they pitched their tents at the base of a mountain called Sinai.
-There, exactly 50 days after the Israelites fled Egypt, they received the Torah; the foundational intellectual, legal, and spiritual basis of Judaism.
-That day is called Shavuot which translates to “The Feast of Weeks” because it occurs exactly seven weeks after Passover.
+There, exactly 50 days after the Israelites fled Egypt, they received the Torah, the foundational intellectual, legal, and spiritual basis of Judaism.
+That day is called Shavuot, which translates to “The Feast of Weeks” because it occurs exactly seven weeks after Passover.

 So that’s why Shavuot is such a big deal.

-Shavuot is the day when the Jewish people received our central source of being and peoplehood.
-It marks the exact moment when the Israelites evolved from a band of wandering refugees escaping Egypt into a people with self-determination, a collective purpose, a promised land (Israel), a communal identity, and a covenant with one God.
+Shavuot is the day when the Jewish people received the Torah – our central source of sustenance and map for our peoplehood.
+It marks the exact moment when the Israelites transformed from a band of wandering refugees escaping Egypt (in Hebrew, Mitzrayim, literally meaning a “narrow place”) into a people with self-determination, a collective purpose, a promised land (Israel), a communal identity, and a covenant with one God.
 Shavuot marks the day we transitioned from a scrappy start-up concept to an enterprise.

-It is said that all Jews, including Jews by Choice, who ever were, are, and will be were present at Mount Sinai during this moment of revelation.
+It is said that all Jews who ever were, are, and will be (and it’s important to note this includes Jews by choice) were present at Mount Sinai during this moment of revelation.
 So if you identify as a Jew, check your metaphysical memory and see if you can find yourself in the crowd!

 But how do we actually celebrate Shavuot?
-Here are two of the most popular Shavuot traditions:
+Two of the most popular Shavuot traditions:

-1. Learning and teaching: In honor of receiving Torah at Mount Sinai, some people stay up all night learning and teaching Torah.
-What people choose to learn/teach varies from community to community, but it’s traditional to focus on Jewish topics and themes.
+1. Learning and teaching: In honor of receiving Torah at Mount Sinai, some folks stay up all night learning and teaching.
+What people choose to learn or teach varies from community to community, but it’s traditional to focus on Jewish topics and themes.